What is Restaurant Financing?

 Bank Lines of Credit for Restaurants

 Best for: access to working capital as you need it.

-A bank line of credit can help you get working capital to cover everything from payroll to renovation.
+A bank line of credit can help you keep cash flow stable to cover everything from payroll to renovation.
 You get approved for a certain amount, but can take out less whenever you need it rather than a lump sum.
 You only pay back what you borrow, not the full amount you were approved for.

 Be aware that you may be required to pay upfront fees and provide collateral if your credit score isn’t high enough to qualify for an unsecured line of credit.

 Traditional Bank Loans for Restaurants

 Best for: established restaurants looking to expand operations.